 When evaluating your training options, consider what will make your résumé stand apart from the competition.
 A credential from an accredited university shows that you are serious about a project manager career path.
 The good news is that with the widespread availability of online programs, location is no longer a limitation.

 Villanova University has made a name for itself as the leading provider of project management education online through its acclaimed video-based e-learning platform.
-Ranked by U.S. News & World Report as the #1 regional university in the North for 20 years, Villanova offers a variety of project management certificate courses 100% online, as well as multi-course master certificate programs.
-Students can earn a Master Certificate in IS/IT Project Management or Applied Project Management, both of which prepare participants to pass the CAPM® or PMP® certification exam.
-Those who have completed a master certificate or hold professional certification can go on to earn an Advanced Master Certificate in IS/IT Project Management or Applied Project Management.
+Villanova offers a variety of project management certificate courses 100% online, as well as multi-course certificate programs.
+Students can earn a Certificate in Applied Project Management, which prepare participants to pass the CAPM® or PMP certification exam.

 Project management training and industry certification can help professionals land their first project manager position.
 Over time, successful project managers will be assigned projects of increasing size and complexity.
 Those who prove themselves on the job and demonstrate a commitment to continuous learning have excellent advancement potential.
 Take the first steps toward a project manager career path today, and you’ll be on your way toward a wealth of job opportunities, a lucrative salary and genuine long-term career satisfaction.